Whatsupcory/GeoResume/README.md

 headshot2.jpg // Replace this with your own personal image.
 Make it professional. <br />
 github-logo.png // Please include this link for others. <br />

+<strong>Tips</strong> <br />
+- When setting "map.setView" in the html, off set the lat/long so they land right of the resume page.
+Make sure the zoom level is where you want it to be.
+Use testing.html to show you center coordinates on the page.
+Again use your own basemap from mapbox.
+- When creating markers on your map, first lay them in mapbox.com to find the lat/long (they are arranged in reverse order long/lat).

 <h3>NOTABLE UPDATES:</h3>

 - Add quote bubbles to mini references